alicevillar/sfa_api/README.md

 This API, called SFA (Space Fan Art), is an API created with Flask REST-Plus following the best practices proven to secure a REST-API and showcasing the OWASP Top Ten Proactive Controls.
 This project contains two Prototypes: a monolithic architecture and a microsservice architecture.
 APOD, one of NASA's most famous Open API's, has been used as a model thoughout the development of both Prototypes:

-:arrow_forward: In the monolithic architecture APOD was used as an API model, specially for our web interface, user authentication, Web Service Rate Limits and DEMO_KEY Rate Limits.
+:arrow_forward: In the monolithic architecture APOD was used as an API model, user authentication and Rate Limits.
 <br>
-:arrow_forward:In the microservice architecture, SFA-API is connected with APOD, which returns the picture of the day.
+:arrow_forward:In the microservice architecture, SFA-API is connected with APOD, which is a NASA open API that returns the picture of the day.

 <br>

-Both prototypes allows authenticated users to download and upload images.
-Here is how it works: user have to register, the system generates an authentication key, which the user will use to download and upload fantastic images of planets and galaxies!
-SFA-API provides access via swagger and via web interface.
-The web interface of our API has an additional feature: it automatically puts a fascinating image of planets and galaxies on your desktop background!

-> :radio_button: SFA-API FEATURES:
-> * :arrow_forward: user registration, which generates an authentication key
-> * :arrow_forward: download images
-> * :arrow_forward: upload images
-> * :arrow_forward: demo key
-> * :arrow_forward: gdpr rights to retrieve and delete data

 ## 2. Architecture

 This project uses the Model-View-Controller (MVC) architecture framework, which can be described as an architectural pattern that separates an application